Strategic and Operational Plans

-The 2013 - 2017 Parkes Shire Council Workforce Plan provides the strategic direction to create a sustainable workforce.
+Council's Workforce Management Plan provides the strategic direction to create a sustainable workforce.
 It provides a supporting framework for those objectives and actions contained in each of the three Departmental Delivery Programs and Operational plans.
 The focus will be the alignment of the workforce with the goals, values and objectives of the organisation which includes the management of our asset infrastructure.
 This will enable us to effectively delivery community expectations into the future.

-The Disability Inclusion Action Plan outlines the practical actions in which Council can adopt and apply over the next 3 terms of Council to support people with disability.
+The Disability Inclusion Action Plan outlines the practical actions in which Council can adopt and apply to support people with disability.

 Parkes Shire Council is committed to working with the community to achieve an increasingly inclusive and accessible local government area.

 The DIAP is based on the principles outlined in the NSW Disability Inclusion Act 2014 and aligned to the focus areas of the NSW Government's Disability Action Plan.

 The primary purpose of the Disability Access Facilitation Plan is to advise passengers with disabilities of:

 - the service measures an airport will take to ensure access for passengers with disabilities, and